aptech/docs/docs/CR-fgetst.rst

 ----------------
 .. function:: fgetst(f, maxsize)

-    :param f: file handle of a file opened with fopen.
+    :param f: file handle of a file opened with :func:`fopen`.
     :type f: scalar

     :param maxsize: maximum size of string to read in, including the null terminating byte.
     :type maxsize: scalar

-    :returns: str (string),
+    :returns: str (string)

 Remarks
 -------

-fgetst operates identically to fgets, except that the newline is not retained in the string.
+:func:`fgetst` operates identically to fgets, except that the newline is not retained in the string.

-In general, you don't want to use fgetst on files opened in binary mode (see fopen). fgetst drops the newline, but it does NOT drop the preceding carriage return used on some platforms.
+In general, you don't want to use :func:`fgetst` on files opened in binary mode (see :func:`fopen`). :func:`fgetst` drops the newline, but it does NOT drop the preceding carriage return used on some platforms.
 Printing out such a string can produce unexpected results.

 .. seealso:: Functions :func:`fgets`, :func:`fgetsat`, :func:`fopen`